Heleen/pwgen/README.rst

 ..
 NOTE:: For easy usage add the following to your .bashrc profile: ``alias pwgen='python [location to file]'``.

 ..
+NOTE:: TODO:

-NOTE:: TODO: add password strength checker.
+    * add password strength checker;
+    * add regex option (for when you need a password which, for example, starts with a capital or has 3 numbers,...).